openfaas/workshop/lab4.md

       combine_output: false
 ```

-Push, deploy and invoke the function.
+Deploy and invoke the function.

 The output should be: